Normangorman/gridmap/README.txt

 			background: image_path + 'background.bmp'
 		}

-If you plan to use connected tiles, you MUST include the block, straight, corner, tri and quad keys in this hash.
+If you plan to use connected tiles, you should include the buffer, block, straight, corner, tri and quad keys in this hash.
 They will be used to draw the 5 possible types of connected tile.
 Any other keys included should correspond to the :type parameter you set for each symbol in the symbols hash.